CiscoTestAutomation/genietelemetry/docs/usage.rst

 .. note::

-    Officially released genie.telemetry plugins are automatically made available by the above command and can be imported from genie.libs.telemtery.
+    Officially released ``genie.telemetry`` plugins are automatically made available by the above command and can be imported from ``genie.libs.telemtery``.
     Ex: Plugins are accessed as "genie.libs.telemtery.plugins.tracebackcheck"

 The **Genie Telemetry Libraries** are user-community owned and developed.